DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Methodology

-To capture the causal effects from historical exogenous variables to historical endogenous variables, the \textit{Channel Causal Discovery Module} employs a series-wise representation.
+To capture the correlation effects from historical exogenous variables to historical endogenous variables, the \textit{Channel Correlation Discovery Module} employs a series-wise representation.
 Specifically, we encode each historical exogenous variables $X^{exo}_i$ over time into a series-wise token through a series embedding layer.

 The embedded historical exogenous variables $U = [u_1, u2, \cdots, u_D] \in \mathbb{R}^{D\times d}$ are then fed into a standard Transformer block (Trmblock):

 then the series token $U^\prime$ is processed through FeedForward layer and obtain $\hat{U}\in\mathbb{R}^{D \times d}$ and passed through a projection layer to generate a prediction $\hat{X}^{endo}$ for the historical endogenous variables: